HumanSignal/label-studio/docs/source/tags/header.md

 ```
 ### Example

-Display a static header on the labeling interface
+Display a static header on the labeling interface.

 ```html
 <View>